MarQMark/FluidSim/README.md

 # <p>Usage</p>

 <p>
-In order to run the simulation you have to compile it yourself.
-For that, you also need to compile glfw and add it to a folder called "lib".
+A Windows build already exists, however feel free to build it yourself.
+Please mind that you might be running into problems with MSVC.
+<br>For Linux, you have to build it yourself.
 <br> Both Windows and Linux should work, provided all libraries for OpenGL are installed.

 ## <p1>Loading Maps</p1>